GuYc531/novel_feature_selection/README.md

 ## Usage

-### There is main.py file you can use but here is basic example:
+There is main.py file you can use but here is basic examples:

 ### 1. Compute Feature Importance by Percentile